musevlt/mpdaf/CoreLib/source/dvper_manual.rst

 MPDAF tests are divided in two parts according to the computing time/memory use:

-  * general unit tests that will be run on a regular basis.
+  * general unit tests that should be run on a regular basis.
 The corresponding data is stored in the data repository.
 The data directory is also structured by package.

-  * tests heavy on computing time and data volume.
+  * heavy tests in term of computing time and data volume that should be only run by MPDAF CoreLib developers.
 The data are stored in an independent git repository (urania1.univ-lyon1.fr:/git/mpdaf_data)

 A decorator is used (`<https://nose.readthedocs.org/en/latest/plugins/attrib.html>`_) to split the tests::